AQAComputer ScienceExam Board Revision

 View mark scheme hint

-Explain how binary arithmetic works.
+Explain how to convert a binary number to decimal.
 [4 marks]

 4 marks